 14.2.
-Student Societies
+Student societies

 Since the faculty was formed recently, constitutions are being developed to form the following societies to enhance soft-skills, recreational activities, and professional and leadership skills of students of FAHS.
-The students will be able to obtain the membership of these societies once they are established.
+The students will be able to obtain the membership of these societies.